sim-toreal/mujoco_w02/README.md

 Current version is 2.3.1 - this is hardcoded in the CMakeList MuJoCo reference.

+### Building
+This is a standard CMake project and I normally run it from CLion.

+[CMakeLists.txt](CMakeLists.txt) has hard-coded path to MuJoCo - you will need to update it first to your path.

+To manually build & run:

+    mkdir build
+    cd build
+    cmake ..
+    build -j4

+    ./w02

 ### Content
 #### Setting Camera View
 Use object `cam` - see from line 152 (before `while (!glfwWindowShouldClose(window)) {`):